drkdrg/private-things/how to raw a file on github for attach.md

 br: branch

-f-d: folder or document name (*if your file has a space bettween its words, you should put `%20` instead*)
+f-d: folder or document name (*if your file has a space between its words, you should put `%20` instead*)

 .format: the format of your file